tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 Knowing the limits ensures that the system continues to function correctly even when overloaded.
 For example, TigerBeetle doesn't need to have _explicit_ code for handling backpressure.
 If everything has a limit, there's nothing to grow without bound to begin with.
-Backpressure arsis from the entire system of components needing to honor each-other's limits.
+Backpressure arises from the entire system of components needing to honor each-other's limits.

 Another interesting consequence of static limits is runway concurrency.
 In highly concurrent